JasperFx/marten/docs/events/projections/aggregate-projections.md

 A couple important facts about this new functionality:

-- The `RaiseSideEffects()` method is only called during _continuus_ asynchronous projection execution, and will not be called during projection rebuilds or `Inline` projection usage
+- The `RaiseSideEffects()` method is only called during _continuous_ asynchronous projection execution, and will not be called during projection rebuilds or `Inline` projection usage
 - Events emitted during the side effect method are _not_ immediately applied to the current projected document value by Marten
 - You _can_ alter the aggregate value or replace it yourself in this side effect method to reflect new events, but the onus